-The use of hydrocarbon greases in actuator and gearbox mechanisms is only permitted where originally specified by the actuator or gearbox manufacturer.
-Ensure that safeguards remain in place to prevent any grease from migrating along the valve stem.
+The use of hydrocarbon lubricants in actuator and gearbox mechanisms is only permitted where originally specified by the actuator or gearbox manufacturer.
+Dangerous situations can occur if lubricants migrate into oxygen wetted parts.
+Ensure that safeguards remain in place to prevent any lubricant from migrating along the valve stem.
+See 7.2.4.